Expressive Power of Graph Neural Networks for (Mixed-Integer) Quadratic Programs: Proofs for Section

 \section{Proofs for Section~\ref{sec:theory-lcqp}}

 In this appendix, we present the proofs for theorems in Section~\ref{sec:theory-lcqp}.
-The proofs will based on Weisfeiler-Lehman (WL) test and its separation power to distinguish LCQP problems with different properties.
+The proofs will based on Weisfeiler-Lehman (WL) test and its separation power to distinguish LCQP problems with different properties (different feasibility, different optimal objective, or different optimal solution with the smallest $\ell_2$ norm).

 The Weisfeiler-Lehman (WL) test \cite{weisfeiler1968reduction} is a classical algorithm for the graph isomorphism problem.
 In particular, it implements color refinement on vertices by applying a hash function on the previous vertex color and aggregation of colors from neighbors, and identifies two graphs as isomorphic if their final color multisets are the same.
 It is worth noting that WL test may incorrectly identify two non-isomorphic graphs as isomorphic.
-We slightly modify the standard WL test to fit the structure of LCQP-graphs, see Algorithm~\ref{alg:WL-lcqp}.
+We slightly modify the standard WL test, see Algorithm~\ref{alg:WL-lcqp}.

+Please note that, Algorithm \ref{alg:WL-lcqp} is a special case of Algorithm \ref{alg:WL-mi-lcqp} and, as such, has weaker separation power.
+However, it is sufficient for distinguishing LCQPs with different key properties.
+Notably, proving universal approximation under a weaker WL test leads to an even \textit{stronger} conclusion: if a weaker WL test (or equivalently, a less powerful GNN) can separate LCQPs, it automatically implies that these LCQPs can also be separated under a stronger WL test.

 We define two equivalence relations as follows.
 Intuitively, LCQP-graphs in the same equivalence class will be identified as isomorphic by WL test, though they may be actually non-isomorphic.